Advising Appointment

 Every major will be slightly different, but in general they will include the following sections:

-Major Course Suggestions
+Major and Concentration Course Suggestions

 General Education and Degree Requirements